gbarra997/Algebraic_property/README.md

 The "Test_algebraic_properties.py" is a code that aims to test this algebraic property and verify it in different modalities.
 Generally it creates 10 random squared matrices of the given dimension, multiply them for a scalar and then test if are the same.
 The user can provide several inputs:
-* Dimension of the matrix you want to test.
+* -d Dimension of the matrix you want to test.
 It will generate a D*D matrix.
 It can be every positive number ≥ 2.
-* Scalar: Any number
+* -k Scalar: Any number
-* Modality: The script can run three different modalities:
+* -m Modality: The script can run three different modalities:
   1. Fully **sequential**: It employs only loops and simple operations.
 Therefore, it is very slow.
 Don't provide a dimension greater than 200 unless you don't want to spend ages waiting
   2. **Numpy**: It only uses the numpy function.
 It's known that numpy employs multithreading/multiprocessing strategies managing to release the GIL, therefore it can easily handle big matrices
   3. **Multiprocessing**: It will create parallel and independent processes equal to the number you would provide.
 Each matrix will be split and each piece tested in a different process.
 These processes will share the available CPU.
 Since it employs numpy, if you provide, for example, 7 processes, then each process will have one thread so all the CPU will likely be involved.